stephenstuder/nuxt-example-app/README.md

 # LEARNING NUXT

 Course by the Vue Mastery team to learn the ins and outs of Nuxt!
-Some topics covered include the file path routing, seo meta tags, understanding SSR and hydration, and more.
+Some topics covered include the file path routing, seo meta tags, understanding SSR and hydration, static projects and more.

 ## Build Setup